-In order for students to be eligible for Principal's Academic Honors Recognition, they must maintain a 3.5 cumulative GPA and meet the requirements for enrollment in honor classes each semester.
-A recognition celebration is held in the 4^{th} quarter where students receive an Academic Honors certificate and award.
+In order for students to be eligible for recognition at the honors presentation, they must maintain a 3.5 cumulative GPA and meet the requirements for enrollment in honor classes each semester.
+A recognition ceremony is held in the 4th quarter where students receive a Highest Honors pin and certificate.

-Current Year Academic Honors Course Requirements:
+Highest Honors Course Requirements: